Staff and Board

 Greg is the current Board Chair of Kinark Child and Family Services, as well as Secretary Treasurer of the Kinark Foundation.
 Greg has spent over 40 years in the Canadian healthcare industry.
 During that time, he has held positions in Sales, Marketing, Government Relations and Public Affairs.
 A successful entrepreneur he was the President of The Glenn Group for 13 years and the Senior Vice President of The JBL Group from December 2006 until December 2015 where he was the primary government relations contact for the firm’s clients and worked with both bureaucratic and political staff.

-Jessica joins CMHO from the adult community mental health and addiction sector, where she led advocacy work that contributed to mental health and addiction being a top election issue for all political parties.
-She is passionate about building relationships and bringing government and direct service providers together to advance policy, and has over five years experience working in healthcare communications and government relations at membership associations, including at Addictions and Mental Health Ontario and the Neighbourhood Pharmacy Association of Canada.
+Jessica joins CMHO from the adult community mental health and addiction sector, where she led advocacy work that contributed to mental health and addiction being a top election issue in 2018 for all political parties.
+She is passionate about building relationships and bringing government and direct service providers together to advance policy, and has ten years experience working in healthcare communications and government relations at membership associations, including at Addictions and Mental Health Ontario and the Neighbourhood Pharmacy Association of Canada.
 Having supported two MPPs (Christine Elliott and Mitzie Hunter) through the Ontario Legislature Internship Programme (OLIP), Jessica brings a strong understanding of political and legislative processes to the child and youth mental health sector.

 Kerry has worked in government for more than 15 years with almost 10 years in policy development and implementation at the provincial level.
 As an experienced Senior Policy Advisor with the Government of Ontario, she has led progressive social policy priorities in early years and child care, education and women’s issues.
 A skillful collaborator, Kerry has been involved in long term planning and has engaged across sectors and communities to provide strategic advice about complex policy objectives.
 She is a community Guider with Girl Guides of Canada and a Patient Family Advisor with North York General Hospital.
 She has a BA in Psychology and has also expanded her professional learning in non-profit and voluntary sector management.

-Prior to her role at Wellkin, Mamta’s background is derived from over 20 years’ experience in the not for profit sector in counselling, addictions, mental health, justice and residential support.
+Prior to her role at Youthdale, Mamta’s background is derived from over 20 years’ experience in the not for profit sector in counselling, addictions, mental health, justice and residential support.
 As a Social Advocate/Disrupter, Mamta is involved in a number of steering committees and networks to lead and inspire change at the municipal and provincial level.

 At her core, Mamta is a proud mother of two.
 Her children and family drive her purpose.
 When she is not working, advocating or disrupting, Mamta spends her time with family enjoying copious amounts of chocolate and coffee!